GabrielCamara3526/mouse-keys-shortcut/README.md

-# Keypad Mouse Controller
+# Mouse Keys Shortcut
-Keypad Mouse Controller is an applet built to quickly switch the accessibility features of your Mouse (or Mouse Pointer) on the cinnamon desktop
+Mouse Keys Shortcut is an applet built to quickly switch the accessibility features of your Mouse (or Mouse Pointer) on the cinnamon desktop